himmAllRight/himmAllRight-source/content/post/leaving-notion.md

 <div class="caption">My tasks in a goal project</div>
 </center>

-I'll go through these quickly, as many of them echo my [original notion post](/post/trying-notion/)...
+I'll run through these quickly, as many of the statements echo my [original notion post](/post/trying-notion/)...

-### Easy to use and setup.
+### Easy to use and setup
-I can have it easily configured on all my devices.
-I just by install the app and log in.
-I even have the option to access it in a web browser, if I cannot install it on a device.
+I can have Notion easily configured on *all* my devices.
+All I have to do for setup, is install the app and log in.
+I even have the option to access it in a web browser, if I cannot install it as an app on a device.

 ### The flexibility
-As described in the *Background* section above, the flexibility of Notion really allowed me to customize it to whatever I needed.
-It wasn't as much of a system itself, as much as it was a tool that let me build my *own* system (much like what I've experience with emacs org-mode in the past).
+As described in the *Background* section above, the flexibility of Notion allowed me to tailor it to whatever I needed.
+Notion wasn't as much of a *system* itself, as much as it was a *tool* that let me build my *own* system.
+It felt like a modern evolution of emacs org-mode, which is a good thing.

-### Templates.
+### Templates
-With such a malleable system, it helps if the more intricate components can be automated and simplified with templates.
-Luckily, the template system in Notion was very powerful, and is what really allowed me to build  up my own system.
-My commonly setup items were all templated to save me time when entering new items into my system.
+With such a malleable system, it helps when the more intricate components can be automated and simplified.
+Luckily, Notion has a template system, which is what really allowed me to custom system *usable*.
+My frequent tasks were all templated to save me time when entering them into the system.
 Without them, Notion would have been a giant pain to maintain.

-### All my thoughts and ideas can be linked.
+### Everything can be linked
 I loved being able to link everything together.
-Being able to see all the tasks linked to a project, and all of the associated notes of the project from a dashboard was game changing in how I think about organizing my goals, plans, and notes in a system.
-For example, I planned out monthly goals and linked each tasks to them, so at the end of the month, I was able to go back and see *exactly* if and when I had completed each task for that goal.
+Seeing all the associated tasks and notes of a project in a dashboard was game changing for how I think about organizing information in a system.
+As an example, I would plan out monthly goals and link each task to it.
+This way, at the end of a month I was able to go back and see *exactly* if and when I had completed each task for that goal.

 ## What I didn't like about Notion